 - Child custody and/or visitation: Adultery can impact child custody or visitation issues in a few ways.
 For instance, given that judges have discretion in making rulings about child custody and visitation, a judge may determine that the adultery reflects poorly on the parent’s ethical choices and, as a result, reflects upon the parent’s fitness.
 As such, the judge may decide that the parent involved in an extramarital affair should not have custody of the child.
 In addition, adultery can impact child support.
 While North Carolina has specific guidelines that courts use to determine child support awards (guidelines based on the parents’ incomes), those guidelines can shift if one parent is living with and sharing expenses with another adult (such as a person with whom that parent was having an extramarital affair).

-- Spousal support: Under North Carolina law, divorce cases that were heard prior to 1995 required that the spouse seeking support, often known as alimony, had to prove that the payor spouse was guilty of some sort of marital fault.
+- Spousal support: Under North Carolina affair law, divorce cases that were heard prior to 1995 required that the spouse seeking support, often known as alimony, had to prove that the payor spouse was guilty of some sort of marital fault.
 Proof of adultery could count.
 While cases after that date have not required evidence of marital misconduct in order for a payee spouse to receive alimony, evidence that a payor spouse was guilty of “illicit sexual behavior” during the marriage (and before the date of separation) can mean that the guilty spouse will be required to pay alimony.
 In the event that you are the payee spouse (the one who receives spousal support payments) and you move in with another party with whom you were having an affair, your spousal support payments may be lowered or even determined to be inappropriate.

 - Divorce settlements and property division: Sometimes evidence of adultery can also be used to force the hand of the guilty party, so to speak, when it comes to divorce negotiations with your spouse.
 You should not expect that a judge will penalize a spouse who committed adultery during property division proceedings.
 However, if the cheating spouse’s extramarital affair impacted the financial health of your marriage or your family, then those facts can be taken into account as the judge makes a decision about property division.
 Remember, although North Carolina is an “equitable distribution” state, equitable does not necessarily mean “equal.”

-Obtaining evidence of adultery can be complicated, but in the age of the Internet, it may be a bit easier than in the past.
+Obtaining proof of adultery can be complicated, but in the age of the Internet, it may be a bit easier than in the past.
 In brief, many family law matters concerning adultery include evidence that has come from the cheating party’s social media sites.
 Many people do not realize it, but even if you alter your privacy settings on Facebook or Instagram, for example, the information you post still can be discoverable by the other side.
 In other words, anything you post should be considered public information.

 What kinds of uploads or posts may serve as proof of adultery?
 Evidence from social media sites may include: